sorceressyidi/RoboVLMs/README.md

 ### Dataset

-We support the CALVIN dataset and custom datasets for training, as well as Open X-Embodiment dataset mixups.
+We support the CALVIN dataset as well as Open X-Embodiment datasets.
 Additionally, you can define your own custom dataset in the following format:

 ```python
 "rgb": image_tensors,           # Shape: [Batch Size, Window Size, Channel, Width, Height]